 Garawell Games is a 7-person app development studio based in Istanbul.
-Bridge Race is the first game they’ve launched with a publisher, and it’s skyrocketed to the top of the charts - it reached #1 on iOS and Android in several countries including the U.S. and achieved over 100 million installs in less than 3 months after launch.
+Bridge Race is the first game they’ve launched with a publisher, and it’s skyrocketed to the top of the charts - it achieved over 100 million installs in less than 3 months after launch and became the most downloaded game in the world in Q2.
 Nebih Başaran, CEO and Founder at Garawell, discusses his experience partnering with Supersonic after failing to launch his game with another publisher and what it was like to get published, reach the top of the charts, and win the Silver Medal (and big cash prize) in the Supersonic Superstars competition.

 From founding a startup to running a hyper-casual studio